Get world class leadership coaching

 1. Ensure transparency by over-communicating.

-As a manager, you’re privy to a lot of company data and high-level conversations that employees don’t have access to.
-Unfortunately, it’s way too easy to forget that your direct reports don’t share your same visibility.
+As a manager, you may be privy to company data and high-level conversations that employees don’t have access to.
+It’s easy to forget that your direct reports don’t share your visibility.

-As their leader, it’s your responsibility to equip them with the transparency they need—especially when it comes to broader business objectives.
-Research from Gartner found that only 47% of employees reported understanding the business goals of their organization, which is proof that managers aren’t doing a great job of connecting the dots.
+As their leader, it’s your responsibility to offer them the transparency they need to do their jobs, especially when it comes to broader business objectives.
+Research from Gartner found that only 47% of employees understand the business goals of their organization, which is proof that managers aren’t doing a great job of connecting the dots.8

 How do you improve transparency?
 You can start by:

-Those are just a few ideas, and there are plenty more possibilities.
-The point is to remember that things that are common knowledge to you aren’t obvious to your team members.
+These are just a few ideas, and there are plenty more.
+The main thing to remember is that things that are common knowledge to you may not be obvious to your team members.
 You need to over-communicate to ensure important information isn’t missed.

 2. Make expectations clear.

 Think your team members know exactly what they should be doing day in and day out?
 Think again.
-Gallup states that half of employees don’t know what’s expected of them at work.
-In a separate poll conducted by Harris and Interact, 57% of employees said a lack of clear directions is a problem for them.
+Gallup found that half of employees don’t know what’s expected of them at work.9 In a separate poll conducted by Harris and Interact, 57% of employees said a lack of clear directions is a problem for them.10

-The best way to do this is by setting goals for your employees.
-This gives them crystal clear targets to work toward.
-For best results, use the SMART goal framework where the goals you set are:
+Be a goal-oriented leader by setting clear objectives for your employees.
+This gives them targets to work toward.
+Use the SMART goal framework where the goals you set are:

 • Specific